F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/ltm/new_stack/README.md

 ## Introduction

 This solution uses an ARM template to launch the deployment of F5 BIG-IP Local Traffic Manager (LTM) Virtual Edition (VE) instances in a Microsoft Azure VM Scale Set that is configured for auto scaling.
 Traffic flows from the Azure load balancer to the BIG-IP VE (cluster) and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
 As traffic increases or decreases, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.
 Scaling thresholds are currently based on *network out* throughput.

-This solution is for BIG-IP LTM only.
+The BIG-IP VE has the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
+This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.